-- Change engine oil and filter (or every 12 months, whichever occurs first).
-An Emission Control Service. - Lubricate chassis components; see footnote # (or every 12 months, whichever occurs first). - Check rear/front axle fluid level and add fluid as needed.
-Check constant velocity joints and axle seals for leaking. - Rotate tires.
+- □ Change engine oil and filter (or every 12 months, whichever occurs first).
+An Emission Control Service. - □ Lubricate chassis components (or every 12 months, whichever occurs first).
+(See footnote #.) - □ Check rear/front axle fluid level and add fluid as needed.
+Check constant velocity joints and axle seals for leaking.
+(See footnote .) - □ Rotate tires.
 See "Tire Inspection and Rotation" in the Index for proper rotation pattern and additional information.
-During tire rotation, check brake calipers for freedom of movement.
-Refer to the appropriate GM service manual for proper caliper service procedures.
+(See footnote +.)

-- Change engine oil and filter (or every 12 months, whichever occurs first).
-An Emission Control Service. - Lubricate chassis components; see footnote # (or every 12 months, whichever occurs first). - Check rear/front axle fluid level and add fluid as needed.
-Check constant velocity joints and axle seals for leaking. - For Two-Wheel-Drive vehicles only: Clean and repack the front wheel bearings (or at each brake relining, whichever occurs first). - Replace fuel filter.
-An Emission Control Service. †
+- □ Change engine oil and filter (or every 12 months, whichever occurs first).
+An Emission Control Service. - Lubricate chassis components (or every 12 months, whichever occurs first).
+(See footnote #.) - □ Check rear/front axle fluid level and add fluid as needed.
+Check constant velocity joints and axle seals for leaking.
+(See footnote .) - ☐ Change automatic transmission fluid and filter if the vehicle is mainly driven under one or more of these conditions: - In heavy city traffic where the outside temperature regularly reaches 90°F (32°C) or higher.